 Volunteers receive resources to help them keep their adopted spot graffiti free.

 Resene donates good condition paint and grey waterborne paint collected through the Resene PaintWise service to not-for-profit organisations and schools.
 This paint is ideal for covering tagging.
 Find out more and register online or complete a request form at your local Resene ColorShop.
 In the 18 months to February 2008 Resene has donated over 40,000 litres of paint for graffiti and community work.

 Resene TagCover is a custom made range of waterborne satin paints formulated to provide a budget friendly paint system to cover graffiti.
 Available in a standard colour range in 10L pails.
 Other sizes and colours available on request.
 Minimum quantities may apply.

 Resene does not manufacture any spray cans of paint.
 We do not supply spray cans of paint as part of any sponsorships.
 As of 1 May 2008, Resene owned ColorShops only sell paint to bonafide trade customers.
 Spray cans are not available for public sale.

 Visit the Christchurch City Council website for more information.

 To report graffiti to council, call the Whangarei District Council on (09) 430-4200 (24hrs) where a customer service operator will log the incident and your request for graffiti removal (if required).
-Council D’Tag contractors will endeavour to remove graffiti, but their priority is for graffiti removal that is visible on main arterial routes and Council properties, therefore, private and commercial property owners are encouraged to remove graffiti from their property as soon as it occurs to discourage further graffiti from happening.
-Community Workers with the Whangarei Probation Service will also be painting out fences on Council parks, reserves and accessways.
+Private and commercial property owners are encouraged to remove graffiti from their property as soon as it occurs to discourage further graffiti from happening.

 If your council is not listed, report graffiti to your local council.